ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 * The `:protocol` pseudo-header field({{!RFC8441}}) MUST be set to `webtransport`.
 * The `:scheme` field MUST be `https`.
-* Both the `:authority` and the `:path` value MUST be set; these fields indicate the desired WebTransport server.
+* Both the `:authority` and the `:path` value MUST be set; these fields identify the desired WebTransport server resource.
 * If the WebTransport session is coming from a browser client, an `Origin` header {{!RFC6454}} MUST be provided within the request.
 Otherwise, the header is OPTIONAL.